josh-berry/tab-stash/README.md

 ### Building Tab Stash for Release

 Linux and Mac only.
-May only be done in a clean tree, with HEAD pointing at a release tag.
-In the top-level tab-stash directory, run:
+May only be done in a clean tree, and your HEAD commit must be pointing at a release tag (or `make` will create one for you with the version listed in `manifest.json`).
+In the top-level *tab-stash* directory, run:

 ```sh
 $ make rel